kksharma123/login/README.md

+# Please follow the steps
-# Database File Path : DatabaseSQL/login_logout.sql
+Database File Path : DatabaseSQL/login_logout.sql
 Import the above File into phpmyadmin
 It will create two tables Named as :
 1) users 2) user_data